Madilena/recipes/sourdough/tartine_country_loaf.md

 I break this recipe into 3 sections.
 The first is making the leaven.
 The second is making the dough.
 The third is baking the bread.
 The boundary between each section is about 8-12 hours.

-## making the leaven
+## 1. making the leaven

 1. put 0.5 tablespoons of starter (~10g) in a large jar (something that can hold about 3 cups or about 600 ml)
 2. add 100g of water to starter and mix
 3. add 100g of flour (50% whole wheat and 50% bread flour) to starter and mix
 4. cover jar with kitchen towel and let rise in a cool place for about 8-12 hours

-## making the dough
+## 2. making the dough

 ### prep

-leaven is ready to use when it smells sweet in an overripe fruit sort of way. you want to catch the leaven at it's 'peak' or just a little before
+leaven is ready to use when it smells sweet in an overripe fruit sort of way. you want to catch the leaven at its 'peak' or just a little before

 get ingredients en place: